Intermesh/docker-groupoffice-development/README.md

 Installation
 ------------

-1. Make sure docker and docker-compose are installed.
+1. Make sure docker is installed.

 2. Clone this repository: